mobilecoinofficial/MobileCoin-Swift/docs/dev-overview.md

 # Developing the code for a MobileCoin wallet app

-When developing the MobileCoin wWallet app, you will need to develop code for the following:
+When developing a MobileCoin wallet app, you will need to utilize code for the following:

 1. [Create an account key.](create-account-key.md)
 2. [Share public addresses.](share-public-addresses.md)